akmizno/compact-rc/README.md

 ## Warnings
 Using this crate with dynamically sized types (DSTs) like `Rc<str>` is not recommended.
 Some implementations in this crate rely on unspecified layout of fat pointer.
-So, DSTs may cause problems if the layout is changed in the future compiler.
+So, DSTs may cause problems if the layout is changed in the future.

 # Sample code
 ```rust